Entanglement and Confinement in Coupled Quantum Systems: Coupled SYK Model

 At finite $\mu$, $|{\rm GS}(\mu)\rangle$ is close to the TFD state at a certain temperature $\beta(\mu)$, which we denote by $|{\rm TFD},\beta(\mu)\rangle$~\cite{Maldacena:2018lmt}.
 The inverse temperature $\beta(\mu)$ is determined to maximize the overlap ${\cal O}=| \langle {\rm TFD} (\beta) | {\rm GS}(\mu) \rangle|$ for each given $\mu$.

 We reproduce previously published overlap results~\cite{Garcia-Garcia:2019poj,Lantagne:2019} for $q=4$ and extend them to larger systems, and also present new results for $q=8$.
 First, we compute the ground state of the coupled Hamiltonian \eqref{eq:coupled_model} and then compare it with the TFD state~\eqref{eq:defTFD}, which is obtained either directly from eqn.~\eqref{eq:defTFD} or computed by $|{\rm TFD},\beta\rangle \propto e^{-\frac{\beta}{4} ( \hat{H}_{L} + \hat{H}_{R})} |I\rangle$.
-Thanks to improved sparse linear algebra methods and using the practical representation introduced in~\cite{Lantagne:2019}, we are able to push the calculations up to $N=52$ Majorana fermions for $q=4$ and $N=40$ for $q=8$.
-Details on the numerical methods are presented in Appendix~\ref{sec:appendix_numerics}.
+We are able to push the calculations up to $N=52$ Majorana fermions for $q=4$ and $N=40$ for $q=8$ (see Appendix~\ref{sec:appendix_numerics} for details on the numerics).

-The results for the average overlap $\overline{{\cal O}}$ (average over at least 50 realizations of disorder for each value of $N,\mu$) are presented in Fig.~\ref{fig:overlap_SYK}.
-As expected, the overlap reaches unity in the two limiting cases of $\mu \rightarrow 0$ and $\mu \rightarrow \infty$.
-For intermediate values of $\mu$, the overlap differs from unity, and this deviation increases with a system size.
-It would be natural to expect the overlap to be identically vanishing in the large-$N$ limit at any non-zero, non-infinite $\mu$, even though the numerical results above are not enough to conclude this.
-However it is quite remarkable that for systems with very large Hilbert space (i.e. with a relatively large value of $N$), the TFD at the optimal $\beta$ differs only by a very small amount from the ground state of the coupled model: at most $5.5 \%$ for $q=4$ (up to ${\rm dim}{\cal H}=2^{26}\simeq 6.7\times 10^7$) and $~ 8 \%$ for $q=8$.
+The results for the average overlap $\overline{{\cal O}}$ are presented in Fig.~\ref{fig:overlap_SYK}.
+As expected, the overlap reaches unity in the two limiting cases of $\mu \rightarrow 0$ and $\mu \rightarrow \infty$, and differs from this value increasingly with system size for intermediate values of $\mu$.
+We expect the overlap to vanish in the thermodynamic limit for any non-zero finite $\mu$, even though the numerical results are not enough to conclude this.
+However it is quite remarkable that for systems with very large Hilbert spaces, the TFD at the optimal $\beta$ differs only by a very small amount from the ground state of the coupled model: at most $5.5 \%$ for $q=4$ (up to ${\rm dim}{\cal H}=2^{26}\simeq 6.7\times 10^7$) and $\sim 8 \%$ for $q=8$.